DevExpress/devextreme-demos/JSDemos/Demos/Lookup/Basics/description.md

 ### Group Data
 You can group data items in the drop-down list.

-If the data source provides data items ungrouped, use the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/)'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) property to specify the data field to group by.
+If the data source contains ungrouped data items, use the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/)'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) property to specify the data field to group by.

 The Lookup can also work with initially grouped data items.
 In this case, the data array should contain objects with the **key** and **items** fields: